ElektraInitiative/libelektra/doc/help/kdb-get.md

 `kdb get <key name>`

-Where `key name` is the full path to the key.
+Where `key name` is the name of the key.

 ## DESCRIPTION